everydaycodings/MimicMania/README.md

 ## WebApp Demo

-Click the Mega Link To see the Demo: [LinK]("https://mega.nz/file/5ShTiARB#aO4ecf518xnBnj1HKx98y4vw4ozQwSRFgKLifxFJO-E")
+Click the Mega Link To see the Demo: [Link For The Video](https://mega.nz/file/5ShTiARB#aO4ecf518xnBnj1HKx98y4vw4ozQwSRFgKLifxFJO-E)

 ## Things to Be Downloaded